 This byte can identify disks that are restricted to be used for special applications only.
-Drives not designed for a specific application identified by a Disk Application Code are not allowed to write on a disk with such a code.
+Drives not able to identify the particular application related to a specific Disk Application Code or not able to act according to the rules as defined for this particular application are not allowed to write on a disk with such a code.

-(00) identifies a disk for General Purpose use (no restrictions, all drives are allowed to write on a disk carrying this code), all other codes are reserved.
+(00) identifies a disk for General Purpose use

+(no restrictions, all drives are allowed to write on a disk carrying this code), all other codes are reserved.